AviranLab/patteRNA/README.md

 ### Prerequisites

 **Python 3.7 or newer**.
-To check the current installed version on your system, run `python3 -V`.
+To check the current version on your system, run `python3 -V`.
 If your version is anterior to 3.7, install version 3.7 or later.
 We recommend the use of virtual environments with [venv](https://docs.python.org/3/library/venv.html).
 You also need the latest versions of `pip` and `setuptools`, which can be installed by typing: `python -m pip install -U pip setuptools`.

 **ViennaRNA Python interface**.
 [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) is a C library of RNA folding routines.
 In order for patteRNA to most accurately identify motifs, the [ViennaRNA Python interface](https://www.tbi.univie.ac.at/RNA/documentation.html#interfaces) must be installed and configured for your Python environment.
 You should be able to run `python -c import RNA` without errors.
 If the ViennaRNA interface is not detected, patteRNA can still mine motifs but will be slightly less precise.
 Use the flag `--no-vienna` to avoid warnings.